teddy-ambona/financial-data-api/infrastructure/README.md

 The role of the ALB will be to balance requests amongst resources in the target group.
 The ALB is also calling the `_healthcheck` endpoint every 30 seconds and temporarily removes the resource from availability if it is judged not healthy.

-You can check that your app is healthy in EC2 > Target groups:
+You can check that your app is healthy in EC2 > Target groups (after having deployed the ECS service):

 <img src="../docs/img/alb_target.png" width="500"/>